City-Chic Registry Office Wedding at a Marylebone Town Hall

 Bridesmaids' and Flower Girl Fashion

-Adding a touch of nostalgia, Lucy's niece, Connie, wore the very same flower girl dress Lucy had worn in 1996, lovingly handmade by her aunt's mother, Kay.
-"It was such a special piece, and it was truly lovely to see it get another outing,” Lucy adds.
+Adding a touch of nostalgia, Lucy’s niece, Connie, wore the very same flower girl dress Lucy had worn in 1996, lovingly handmade by her aunt’s mother, Kay.
+"It was such a meaningful piece, and it was truly lovely to see it get another outing," Lucy adds.

 Wedding Flowers